voidvxvt/EnableAllTokenPrivs/README.md

 ```

-## Usage in Sliver Implant with `execute-assembly`
+## Usage in sliver implant with `execute-assembly`

-execute the assembly in a sacrifical process which enables all TokenPrivileges of the implant process:
+execute the assembly in a sacrifical process which enables all TokenPrivileges of the implant process (idk why you would do this but you can):
 ```sliver
 execute-assembly -c EnableAllTokenPrivs.EnableAllTokenPrivs -m Main /tmp/EnableAllTokenPrivs.exe
 ```

 ___
-if you just want to enable all privileges for your powershell process, you're fine using:
+if you just want to enable all privileges for your powershell process, you can use:
 [EnableAllTokenPrivs.ps1](https://github.com/fashionproof/EnableAllTokenPrivs/blob/master/EnableAllTokenPrivs.ps1)

 ___